 Here at Website Builder Expert, we’re not content with simply explaining the differences between types of hosting – we want to give you some real insight into the providers who offer them.

 That’s why we conduct our own expert research.
 We’ve spent hours looking into hundreds of hosting plans, and put together a list of the top-rated providers based on the factors we’ve discussed.

 Top 3 VPS Hosting Providers

-From our research, InMotion is the standout provider for VPS hosting – and with top features and great value for money, it’s easy to see why.
+From our research, InMotion is the standout provider for VPS hosting – and with top features and great value for money (including the 70% discount for WBE readers), it’s easy to see why.
 InMotion offers a respectable uptime of 99.97%, up to 260GB of storage, 6TB of bandwidth, and 8GB of RAM.
 You also get access to an abundance of help features, a free domain, and a 30-day, money-back guarantee.

 A2 Hosting is all about putting its customers first.
 You can get help and support 24/7 via phone, live chat, a ticketing system, or though its excellent knowledge center.
 Its uptime (99.95%) and features may not quite meet InMotion’s lofty heights, but there’s an anytime money-back guarantee, and you can get hosting on both a Windows and Linux server.

 Of the top three VPS hosting providers, Bluehost has the cheapest plans.
 It also provides the best uptime at 99.98%.
 Features such as storage space and bandwidth are slightly smaller, but still pretty plentiful.
 Where Bluehost comes into its own, though, is WordPress hosting, so we’d definitely recommend checking it out if that’s something you need.